nathj07/c-pod/README.md

 Notes on VM types:

-* Prefixes indicate the CentOS version: `centos6` for CentOS 6, and `centos5` for CentOS 5
+* Prefixes indicate the CentOS version: `centosN` where N is the major release.
 * Kickstart definitions are suffixed to denote Virtualization technology:
     * `-kvm` denotes KVM based Virtual Machines (and uses device `vda`)
     * `-vm` denotes VMware, uses device `sda` and include an installation of VMware tools